Shrey-211/price-labs-assignment/README.md

 After running tests, reports can be found in the `cypress/reports` directory.
 The project supports:
 - Mochawesome HTML reports

+## Environment Preparation
+Pre-Test Environment Setup
+Before running tests, especially for 01_regression.spec.ts in Manage Listings, perform the following steps:

+### Group Cleanup:
+Ensure no existing groups with these names:

+ - Test Group Shreyas
+ - Test Group Shreyas Edited

+### Manual Cleanup Methods:

+ - If groups exist in the application, manually delete them before running tests
+ - Use the application's UI to search and remove these groups

+### Recommendations:

+- Always start with a clean test environment
+- Remove any pre-existing test data that might interfere with test execution
+- Verify no conflicting groups exist before running the test suite

+- Note: Failure to remove these groups may cause test failures or unexpected behavior in the 01_regression.spec.ts test case.

 ## Contributing

 1. Create a new branch for your feature